We are looking forward to welcoming our new Year 7 students to Carlton le Willows Academy.

 When will my child find out their tutor group?

-You will receive a letter and information pack during the summer term telling you about form group allocation.
+You will receive a letter during the summer term telling you about form group allocation.

 Will my child be with their friends?

 It is difficult to group all students in their friendship groups.
 Advice regarding individual students is taken from Year 6 teachers at their current school during discussions in the summer term.
 It is not possible to take requests from parents regarding friendship groups, as from experience, these groups can be transient.
 Friends will have many opportunities to meet up in social times and students will benefit from making new associations in their new school environment, Please support us by discussing with your child the benefits of being placed with students from other schools and the chance to make new friends.

 Will my child have a new form tutor every year?

 Form tutors normally remain unchanged each year.

 How often does my child see their form tutor in a day?

 Students see their form tutor once a day at form time for around 15 minutes.
 Students can go and see their form tutor independently at break or lunchtime if needed.

 How do I contact my child's form tutor?